Vocational education in the United States

 Vocational education in the United States varies from state to state.
-Vocational schools are post-secondary schools (students usually enroll after graduating from high school or obtaining their GEDs) that teach the skills necessary to help students acquire jobs in specific industries.
+Vocational schools or tech schools are post-secondary schools (students usually enroll after graduating from high school or obtaining their GEDs) that teach the skills necessary to help students acquire jobs in specific industries.
 The majority of postsecondary career education is provided by proprietary (privately-owned) career institutions.
 About 30 percent of all credentials in teaching are provided by two-year community colleges, which also offer courses transferable to four-year universities.
 Other programs are offered through military teaching or government-operated adult education centers.

-Although vocational education is usually less financially lucrative in the long term than a bachelor's degree, it can still provide a respectable income at much less cost in time and money for training.
-Even ten years after graduation, there are many people with a certificate or associate degree who earn more money than those with a B.A.
+Historically, vocational education was considered less financially lucrative in the long term than a bachelor's degree.
+There are several trade school jobs that earn a respectable income at much less cost in time and money for training.
+Even ten years after graduation, there are many people with a certificate or associate degree who earn more money than those with a degree.

 Historically, high schools have offered vocational courses such as home economics, wood and metal shop, typing, business courses, drafting, construction, and auto repair.
 However, for a number of reasons, many schools have cut those programs.
 Some schools no longer have the funding to support these programs, and schools have since put more emphasis on academics for all students because of standards based education reform.
 School-to-Work is a series of federal and state initiatives to link academics to work, sometimes including gaining work experience on a job site without pay.